ihsotas0/Interfaced/journal-prose.md

 Qualia has and can not have any impact on the world

-**Mind emulation is trivial, scanning w/o interface isn't** Issue: why then would poor *punk* kids not emulate like rich people?
+**Mind emulation is trivial, scanning w/o Interface isn't** Issue: why then would poor *punk* kids not emulate like rich people?

 **Control neural net acts to transform the nodes (really just the huge